tibmeister/ADS/docs/user-guide.md

    - **ADK/WinPE Root Dir:** Working directory for WinPE build (e.g., `C:\WinPE_amd64`).
    - **ISO Output Path:** Target ISO path (e.g., `C:\WinPE_ADS.iso`).
    - **Front-load assets:** Check to copy required content into the ISO for offline deployment (larger ISO; no share dependency in the field).
+   - **OS image and drivers:** Place your `.wim`/`.esd` and optional driver packs on the share before you build.
+In WinPE the wizard reads the image path you provide (UNC or front-loaded copy), so put them under the same share and point the wizard at those paths.

 4) **Save Settings** (stubbed placeholder) and **Build WinPE ISO** (to be wired to `scripts/Build-WinPE.ps1`).